 For example, if you owe $500,000 to your mortgage lender and short sale the home for $450,000, your lender will report $50,000 of canceled debt on your 1099-C. Since most mortgage lenders wouldn’t agree to a short sale if the value of the home exceeds the outstanding mortgage balance, no capital gains issues exist.

-You may be eligible to exclude canceled debt from your tax return if it relates to qualified principal residence indebtedness.
-This covers all mortgages you obtain to buy, build or substantially improve a home and for which the lender retains an interest in the home until it’s paid off.
+Through the end of 2016 you may be eligible to exclude canceled debt from your tax return if it relates to qualified principal residence indebtedness and meets the requirements of the Mortgage Forgiveness Debt Relief Act.
+This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.
+Mortgages include those you obtain to buy, build or substantially improve a home and for which the lender retains an interest in the home until it’s paid off.
 You may also be able to exclude the capital gains as well.
 If you lived in the home and were the owner for a total of two years during the most recent five-year period, you can exclude up to $250,000 of the capital gains or up to $500,000, if filing jointly, in some cases.

 When you use TurboTax to prepare your tax return, we will ask you simple questions and help you determine if you qualify for any exceptions or exclusions.
 We’ll also handle all the calculations and fill in all the right tax forms for you.